 I teach academic courses that address the performance and performative expressions of gender, ‘race’, and religion in the African Diaspora and practical dance training courses in Horton-based modern dance and in Hieflux Dance Mechanics (my own blend of Caribbean, modern dance, martial and meditative arts practices through principles of kinesiology).

 I currently serve on the steering committee of the African Diaspora Religions Unit at American Academy of Religion and from 2011 – 2018 served on the Women of Color Scholarship, Teaching, and Activism Group.
 I also independently mentor a select group of artists and scholars.
 My former service activities include: 2008 – 2013 Alternate Roots Annual Meeting Planning Committee, Atlanta, Georgia; 2007 – 2008 Planning Committee Crossroads In Cultural Studies Conference, Jamaica, West Indies; 2000 – 2002; Steering Committee for Atlanta Partnership for Arts in Learning, Atlanta, Georgia, United States; 2002 – 2003 Student Representative Advisory Committee – Faculty of Theology and Religious Studies Katholieke Universiteit Leuven; and 2004 – 2005 Sexual Harassment Committee for the Faculty of Theology and Religious Studies, Katholieke Universiteit Leuven in Belgium.

-I founded D’NZi Productions in 1989 with the aim to promote and support the work of artists inspired by faith and spirituality in their professional and personal lives.
-D’NZi Productions’ activities includes the forging of mentoring partnerships between aspiring young artists and seasoned arts professionals, providing production support for emerging dance and performing artists, and sponsoring workshops on a variety of social and cultural topic relevant to artist and artist-activist development.
+D’NZi Productions was founded in 1989 with the aim to promote and support the work of artists inspired by faith and spirituality in their professional and personal lives.
+D’NZi Productions’ activities includes the forging of mentoring partnerships between aspiring young artists and seasoned arts professionals, providing production support for emerging dance and performing artists, and sponsoring workshops on a variety of social and cultural topics relevant to artists and artist-activist development.